Catafrancia123/PB95-PyToBasic/README.md

 ### Print

-You can output your variables, binary operations or results of in-build functions.
+You can output your variables, binary operations, or results of in-built functions.
 Multiple print arguments will split into multiple lines.

 ```python
 # Implemented